Emrecaglar05/llm_hub/README.md

 ## 📚 Learning Path Overview

 This repository contains my hands-on projects and implementations as I progress through advanced LLM and AI concepts.
-Each module represents a milestone in my data science journey.
+Each module represents a milestone in my data science and artificial intelligence journey.

 ### 🎯 Learning Objectives
 - Master LLM fundamentals and architectures